wkumari/draft-vandergaast-edns-client-subnet/README.md

    [RFC Editor: Please delete this section before publication.]

+   -01 to -02 (IETF)

+      Note ambiguity with multiple RRsets appearing in reply, eg, for an ANY query or CNAME chain.
+(Duane Wessels)

+      Open issue questioning the guidance about resolvers behind a NAT.
+      How do they know they are?
+What real requirement is this imposing?
+(Duane Wessels)

+      Some other wording changes based on Duane's review of an earlier draft.

    -00 to -01 (IETF)

+Contavalli, et al.      Expires December 14, 2015              [Page 23]

+Internet-Draft         Client Subnet in DNS Querys             June 2015

       NETMASK was not a good desription, changed to PREFIX-LENGTH (Jinmei, others).
 Stole most of the definition for prefix length